 • Using our award-winning rehearsal room techniques, students will take the play from page to stage over the course of one day!

-Why book a Play In A Day workshop?
+Why book a Play in a Day workshop?

 Play in a Day supports students to: